StrangeBeeCorp/docs/docs/thehive/user-guides/knowledge-base/create-a-knowledge-base-page.md

     **Category**

     The category your page belongs to.
 Pages are visually grouped by category for easier navigation.
-If the category does not exist, it will be created automatically.
+If the category doesn't exist, it will be created automatically.

 4. Select **Confirm**.